DiamondHandsInc/bolt-link-readme/README.md

 This enables advertisers to pay users a small amount of satoshis for viewing their website, etc.

+Fraud is prevented by requiring users to have a Lightning channel, making it costly to attempt to claim sats multiple times.

 ## For advertisers:

 Advertise directly to Lightning Network users.
 Since users must have a Lightning channel (i.e. an upfront cost), advertisers won't waste their budget on fraudulent bots.

 ## For users:

 Earn sats directly to a non-custodial wallet (Diamond Wallet).
+No KYC.

 ## Current Status